Furg34/guess-the-number/README.md

 Learning to code...

-The ultimate goal is to build a cross platform number guessing game using c++
+The ultimate goal is to build a cross platform number guessing game using C++.

 Some other goals that come to mind for a good number guessing game - To be added as my knowledge of programming expands.
  - 2 player game or maybe even an X amount of players.